Enegnei/This-Month-In-Bitcoin-Privacy/_posts/where-data-flows/Zap-Solutions-Strike.md

 Strike is a consumer and merchant services application that allows people to make and receive Lightning payments with a bank account or debit card.
 While the [Zap wallet](https://zaphq.io/) is non-custodial and open-source, Strike is a custodial, regulated, and proprietary product of Zap Solutions Inc., entering public beta as of July 2nd 2020.

+> Zap holds all USD deposits with an FDIC banking partner which services “many cryptocurrency companies,” Mallers said.
+On the Bitcoin side, all transactions are handled by Zap using the infrastructure it erected for Olympus — so, the original tech stack is still being used, it’s just going on behind the scenes.
+This work behind the curtain “not only handles application and protocol interaction but also real-time risk management and automated trading/hedging,” Mallers said. ([Bitcoin Magazine](https://bitcoinmagazine.com/articles/with-strike-zap-rethinks-its-olympus-fiat-to-bitcoin-feature))

-In his announcement of Strike, founder and CEO Jack Mallers wrote:
+In his [announcement](https://medium.com/@JimmyMow/announcing-strike-public-beta-325877a79f87) of Strike, founder and CEO Jack Mallers wrote:

 > With our public launch, I am unbelievably proud to announce the only requirement for most users to use Strike is your name and phone number.
 That is not a typo.
 You read that correctly.
 We care about you a lot.
 We care about Bitcoin a lot.
 We were not going to let regulation get in the way of Bitcoin’s relationship with the world.

+The Strike [homepage](https://beta.strike.me/) describes their service as 'private.'

+> Strike is your payment proxy to the world.
+Your information is kept private and never shared.

 ### Terms of Service